DominicBurkart/turbolift/README.md

 [![status](https://github.com/DominicBurkart/turbolift/workflows/rust%20linters/badge.svg)](https://github.com/DominicBurkart/turbolift/actions?query=is%3Acompleted+branch%3Amaster+workflow%3A"rust+linters")

 Distributing rust programs, function by function.
-NOTE: Turbolift is under active development, but its API is not stable and it is not yet ready for production use.
+NOTE: Turbolift is still very much in development, and does not yet have a stable API.

 ## Example